MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-aadj-sso-cert.md

 6. Sign-out of the Azure Portal.

 ### Install the Intune Certificate Connector
-Sign-in the NDES server with access equivalent to _domain admin_.
+Sign-in the NDES server with access equivalent to _domain administrator_.

 1. Copy the Intune Certificate Connector Setup (NDESConnectorSetup.exe) downloaded in the previous task locally to the NDES server.
 2. Run **NDESConnectorSetup.exe** as an administrator.
-If the setup displays Microsoft Intune NDES Connector requires HTTP Activation, validate you started the application as the administrator, then validate HTTP Activation is enabled on the NDES server.
+If the setup shows a dialog that reads **Microsoft Intune NDES Connector requires HTTP Activation**, ensure you started the application as an administrator, then check HTTP Activation is enabled on the NDES server.
 3. On the **Microsoft Intune** page, click **Next**.
 ![Intune Connector Install 01](images/aadjcert/intunecertconnectorinstall-01.png)
 4. Read the **End User License Agreement**.
 Click **Next** to accept the agreement and to proceed with the installation.